 The Goat Ridge Bowl and Lakeview Plateau areas are some of the most easily accessed mountain riding areas in BC.
 Riders of any age and ability can access these areas via a very gentle groomed trail.
 The ridge surrounding Goat Ridge Bowl on the SE side offers a spectacular place to sit and enjoy lunch while watching the show as riders enjoy the snow and challenge themselves on the nearby slopes, or simply to just sit and gaze at beautiful views of the Kinbasket drainage and surrounding peaks.

 Keyhole, a smaller area with skatepark-like terrain, can also be accessed from the Clemina Creek staging area.
 Simply ask at the booth for directions from the parking area if unclear, although it is quite straightforward.
 There is a 9km long trail leaving from the Clemina parking area that terminates in a high elevation cut-block where the access then turns into somewhat of a singletrack trail through the last remaining bit of forest until you reach the alpine.
 This upper section can be a bit challenging for new or novice riders, although it can be easily managed with some coaching by more experience riding partners.
 Please make note that no cabin or outhouse facilities exist in the alpine area.
-This trail is groomed when the valley bottom snow conditions allow, so continue to check the VARDA website or Facebook page for updated information.
+This trail is groomed when the valley bottom snow conditions allow.

 Dixon Glacier, after April 30th, is a most do!
 But the date is very important.
 VARDA asks that riders pleas respect this land-use agreement and not enter into this area until the opening date or until the website and signage state otherwise.